Sustainability-related disclosures

 No significant harm to the sustainable investment objective

-Through a structured assessment process to define the investment universe, issuers will be assessed against several factors to ensure that the issuers included in the investment universe do not cause significant harm to the sustainable investment objective.
+Through a structured assessment process, we ensure that the issuers included in the investment universe do not cause significant harm to the sustainable investment objective.
 This includes assessing that:

 Sustainable investment objective of the financial product

-The objective of the fund is to achieve an attractive level of total return (income plus capital appreciation) from the high yield fixed income market through investment in issuers that generate a net positive contribution, through their core products and services, to the SDGs).
+The objective of the fund is to achieve an attractive level of total return (income plus capital appreciation) from the high yield fixed income market through investment in issuers that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
+The SDGs are a globally recognized framework for designing a future where economic growth does not compromise the safekeeping of the environment and the well-being of people and societies.

 The fund aligns with Norselab’s proprietary impact philosophy, “Meaningfulness”, as well as Norselab’s “Meaningfulness policy”.
-The policy describes Norselab’s principles for meaningful investments.
-This includes using the SDGs as a strategic framework to create a net positive impact, adopting long-term investment perspectives, taking active ownership through engagement with issuers, and committing issuers to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.
+The policy describes Norselab’s 10 principles for meaningful investments.
+It includes using the SDGs as a strategic framework to create a net positive impact, adopting long-term investment perspectives, taking active ownership through engagement with issuers, and requiring issuers to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.

 Meaningfulness is built on three core pillars that describe the characteristics of the issuers the fund will invest in: